 Poetry Lounge takes place once each semester when an entire evening is dedicated to students and guests from the community partaking in spoken word and creative expression.
 Poets and lyrical artists share their original work in an array of cultural expression forms.

 There are many different kinds of opportunities for you to get involved or join in something fun and unique.
 In some cases, extracurricular activities supplement your education with practical experience.
-Other groups or events serve as an outlet for mischief and romance.

 Whatever your interests are, there is an activity at Biola for you.